For starters, let us define what the background eraser tool is and what it is not. The background eraser tool is not

 It is the only mode where the sample color is not changed when you use the mouse on the image.

 The sample color will only change when you change the background color.

 Choosing the correct sampling mode goes a far way in getting acceptable results with the background eraser tool.
 You may need to do

 test strokes to see how the eraser behaves in the area you want to remove.
 You can always undo the action then change the sampling mode to

 sets how similar a pixel color should be to the sample color for it to be erased in the eraser stroke.
 You enter the tolerance value in the tool option bar 'Tolernace' input field.

 If the tolerance is set to zero (0%) or very low values only colors that are exactly the same

 or close to the sample color are erased.
 If set to 100% then all colors in the stroke will be erased like a regular eraser tool.

-Simply put, the higher the tolerance the farther in color a pixel can be to be erased.
+Simply put, the higher the tolerance the farther in color a pixel can be from the sample color and still be erased.